 It will help you grow at a much faster speed and intensity.

+Go for twelve.
 Don’t quit.
 Try a new angle.
 And let’s see what happens.
+Crash early.
+Embrace challenges.

 Go for it.
 I’m with you—in your corner.